CIS-566-Fall-2023/hw04-stylization/README.md

 ## Extra Credit
 Explore!
 What else can you do to polish your scene?

-- Implement Texture Support for your Toon Surface Shader with Appealing Procedural Coloring
+- Implement Texture Support for your Toon Surface Shader with Appealing Procedural Coloring.
+    - I.e. The procedural coloring needs to be more than just multiplying by 0.6 or 1.5 to decrease/increase the value.
+Consider more deeply the relationship between things such as value and saturation in artist-crafted color palettes?
 - Add an interesting terrain with grass and/or other interesting features
 - Implement a Custom Skybox alongside a day-night cycle lighting script that changes the main directional light's colors and direction over time.
 - Add water puddles with screenspace reflections!
+- Any other similar level of extra spice to your scene : ) (Evaluated on a case-by-case basis by TAs/Rachel/Adam)

 ## Submission
 1. Video of a turnaround of your scene